-His six season stay under the guidance of Sir Alex Ferguson saw the forward win a host of team and individual honours, but it is throughout the 2007/08 campaign where Premier League fans were treated to the peak version of Ronaldo in a Manchester United shirt.
+His initial six season stay under the guidance of Sir Alex Ferguson saw the forward win a host of team and individual honours, but it is throughout the 2007/08 campaign where Premier League fans were treated to the peak version of Ronaldo in a Manchester United shirt.

 We’ve decided to look back and revisit his sensational season, remembering just how good Cristiano Ronaldo was for Manchester United in 2007/08:

 The story of Ronaldo’s arrival at Old Trafford tends to circulate around the narrative of a pre-season friendly between the Red Devils and Sporting Lisbon, when the performance of the teenage winger left senior professionals clamouring for his signature and accelerated Ferguson’s interest in the Portuguese prodigy.